-I support increased self-knowledge and
+I support increased self-knowledge and stronger relationships.

 All we really want from our partner is to be understood and loved.
 Yet the ways we go about this often push our partner away!
 Why does this happen?
-Why do we get stuck in these disconnecting patterns of interaction?
+Why do we get stuck in disconnecting patterns of interaction?
 Why can’t we get the love we want?
-I invite you to explore these issues with me and transform your relationship through a gentle and effective approach to couples counseling which incorporates mindfulness and experiential techniques.
-I invite you to uncover blocks to giving and receiving love, gain insight and compassion for yourself and your partner, and give yourselves and your relationship an opportunity for healing on many levels.

 It may be that neither you nor your spouse feels much hope or energy to start traditional couples counseling.
 You may have tried that road before.